erew70/UnbanMII-PRETENDO/Readme.md

 ## Access token
-Check headers it is used the same as anything else
+Check headers for pnid linking its the same thing

 # Error codes:
 002-2999: An error has occured please try again later (Invalid Info)